Te Kooti's War: Taupō campaign and defeat at Te Pōrere

 But the most ignominious defeat was to come.
 Amid sleet, snow and driving winds, Te Kooti began preparing an earthwork redoubt at Te Pōrere near Papakai village, about 9 km west of Lake Rotoaira on the lower northwest slopes of Mount Tongariro.
 The redoubt was built in the form of a European fortification, about 20 metres square, with 3 metre-high walls built of sod and pumice, bound with layers of fern.
 The structure was designed for a fixed battle, a style of conflict that Te Kooti had previously avoided.
 Government forces, under the command of Major Thomas McDonnell, arrived at Papakai in the first week of October and launched an assault with 540 men on the morning of 4 October in heavy rain.
 Ngāti Kahungunu and Arawa forces led by Te Keepa Te Rangihiwinui—better known to Pākehā as Major Kemp—quickly took the outer trenches, then stormed the redoubt, discovering a fatal design flaw hindered the ability of those inside to effectively maintain fire on an attack force: the loopholes in the parapets had been built without allowing warriors to depress their gun barrels and aim at targets below.
-As the fight raged, Captain John St George—who had fought since 1865 against Pai Marire and Ringatū forces—was killed while leading his force on a charge, and a bullet struck Te Kooti in the hand and severed a finger.
-It was his third injury in battle, after sustaining an ankle injury at Puketapu and a shoulder wound at Ngatapa.
+As the fight raged, Captain John St George—who had fought since 1865 against Pai Mārire and Ringatū forces—was killed while leading his force on a charge, and a bullet struck Te Kooti in the hand and severed a finger.
+It was his third injury in battle, after sustaining an ankle injury at Puketapu and a shoulder wound at Ngātapa.
 In what turned out to be the last major battle of the New Zealand Wars, between 37 and 52 of Te Kooti's force were killed—a sixth of his fighting force—and more than 20 women and children taken prisoner at Te Pōrere.
 The government loss was four killed and four wounded.
 Within days Horonuku, who had been sheltering in the bush after escaping, surrendered.
 Belich noted: "Te Porere was Te Kooti's last stand in a prepared position, and his last attempt at anything other than raid, ambush and the evasion of pursuit."